soyjubilado/AdventOfCode/2024/README.md

     an immediate way to get the update into the proper order, so when I went with every time a rule was broken, swap the two items that caused the rule to be broken.
 In my mind, repeatedly doing this would eventually result in a fixed update.
-I was wrong.
+I was wrong: while it worked for the example, it created an infinite loop on my input.

     I used the rules to create a comparison function that I fed to sorted().
     This immediately solved the problem.
 It does depend heavily on a python